 - It is recommended that each delegate has access to a copy of ‘Work with display screen equipment’ guidance to the DSE regulations published by the Health and Safety Executive (HSE)

-Anybody who wishes to carry out DSE ergonomic workstation assessments to a high standard will find this course more than satisfies your requirements as you receive comprehensive training from a recognised expert
+If you wish to carry out DSE ergonomic workstation riskassessments to a high standard you will find that this course more than satisfies your requirements as you receive comprehensive training from a recognised expert

-Delegates with no DSE assessment experience or those with several years’ experience will find that the structure and the content allows them to undertake full assessments in a holistic way.
+Delegates with no DSE risk assessment experience or those with several years’ experience will find that the structure and the content allow them to undertake full assessments in a holistic way.

-The course is very relevant to assessors who wish to update or consolidate their knowledge and experience as a DSE assessor and gain the CIEHF accredited certificate.
+The course is very relevant to DSE assessors who wish to update or consolidate their knowledge and experience as a DSE assessor and gain the CIEHF accredited certificate

 We use a very simple but powerful DSE model which is designed to teach the desired knowledge and allows for all the different parts of the course to blend together

-We have major clients from around the world that come to back to us because our DSE training is effective and long lasting, where staff return motivated, keen and able to do very effective assessments which improves wellbeing.
+We have major clients from around the world that come to back to us because our DSE training is effective and long lasting, where staff return motivated, keen and able to do very effective assessments which improves wellbeing and employee engagement

-You will learn lots, what’s more what you learn will be of immense benefit to you, your family as well as to staff at your company.
-It will also make you a popular person as you begin to resolve DSE users pain and discomfort, this will make your employer happy as you start to make cost savings by knowing what to buy which will reduce the need to hire expensive consultants for standard assessments
+You will learn lots, what’s more, what you learn will be of immense benefit to you, your family as well as to staff at your organisation.
+It will also make you a popular person as you begin to resolve DSE users pain and discomfort.
+You will make your employer happy as you start to make cost savings by knowing what to buy which will reduce the need to hire expensive consultants for standard assessments

 The course covers key requirements that DSE assessors need to know about General Data Protection Regulations (GDPR) and the collection and holding of information relating to DSE assessments.

-What it means to be a CIEHF accredited DSE workstation assessor and professional requirements
+What it means to be a CIEHF accredited DSE workstation assessor and professional code of conduct

-Be able to perform DSE assessments in accordance with current European legislation and HSE guidance along with updated good practice and document these
+To carry out DSE assessments in accordance with current European legislation and HSE guidance along with updated good practice and document these

-Understand human requirements when performing DSE work, and be able to provide accurate information and training to the user:
+About human requirements when working with display screens and be able to provide DSE users with accurate information and training about:

-On how musculoskeletal injuries occur when using computers and how they can be prevented
+How musculoskeletal injuries occur when using computers and how MSDs and physical ill-health can be prevented

 How poor ergonomics and DSE set-up can contribute to stress and poor mental health

-Undertake DSE assessments for workers with special requirements eg expectant and new mothers, bariatric, tall or short workers
+Assess DSE users with special requirements eg expectant and new mothers, bariatric, tall or short workers

-Check that the computer equipment is suitable for the DSE user and that the computer workstation is set up in compliance with ergonomic standards and ergonomic principles.
-This covers: office, mobile and home worker
+Check that the computer equipment is suitable for the DSE user and that the computer workstation is set up in compliance with ergonomic standards and ergonomic principles

 Know how to select equipment to meet the DSE Regulations, and when to exceed the basic requirements.
 This knowledge is essential as without it you may purchase items that are not necessary

-How to assess users with 1,2,3, 4 + screens, Ipads, or users with netbooks, phones, landscape screens, portrait screens, extra wide screens
+How to assess users with 1,2,3, 4 + display screens, Ipads, tablets, smartphones, landscape screens, portrait screens, extra wide screens

-For each part of the course a number of real case studies are looked at which allow the delegate to understand the course content in a real world context and build up knowledge and expertise
+For each part of the course case studies are looked at which allow the delegate to understand the course content in a real-world context and build up knowledge and expertise

-To achieve the objectives pur DSE assessor training course is designed to be as practical as possible, and to stimulate and encourage proactive behaviour and discussion throughout the day
+To achieve the objectives our DSE assessor training course is designed to be as practical as possible, and to stimulate and encourage proactive behaviour and discussion throughout the day

 The course is backed up in the accompanying DSE assessor handbook (80 pages) which covers the whole course, along with supporting information

-To become a competent person who is confident and able to perform DSE assessements to meet legal and moral duties as well as increase health, wellbeing, efficiency and productivity of the DSE users
+To become a competent and trained DSE assessor who is confident and able to perform DSE assessments that meet legal and moral duties as well as increase health, wellbeing, efficiency and productivity when working with display screens

-He or she will be proactive and will be able to do the DSE workstation assessements based on sound ergonomic principles
+Be proactive to perform DSE workstation assessments based on sound ergonomic principles

-Be equipped with a solid understanding of the DSE assessment process, which is backed up in the accompanying handbook (we provide a workbook not copies of slides)
+Be equipped with a solid understanding of the DSE assessment process, which is backed up in the accompanying handbook (we provide a course book not copies of slides)

-Throughout the different parts of the course delegates knowledge and understanding is checked, through simple exercises which will consolidate knowledge and increase confidence and competence
+Throughout the different parts of the course delegates knowledge and understanding is checked, through simple exercises that have been designed to consolidate knowledge, increase confidence and competence

 (Please check joining instructions for exact start time and location)